• Skip to main content

 Just like some of their 6-string guitars, the Jet body shape resembles a classic single-cutaway Les Paul.
 However, it’s sort of a “mutated” Les Paul shape, meshing it with some of Gretsch’s design qualities.

-This particular model is well-known for its somewhat shorter scale length.
-Measuring at 30.3 inches, it can come in handy for those who prefer to play smaller basses.
+This particular budget guitar model is well-known for its somewhat shorter scale length.
+Measuring at 30.3 inches, it can come in handy for those who prefer to play smaller basses over ones with a long scale neck.

 The G2220 model features a somewhat vintage-ish design, with a basswood body and a maple neck.
 It also has a walnut fretboard with 20 medium-jumbo frets and a flatter radius of 12 inches.